-Lowell High School Attn: House Office 50 Fr.
-Morissette Blvd Lowell, MA 01852 recruiters.
+Students have the right to request that their contact information not be released to recruiters.
 Parent(s)/Guardian(s) can override a student's decision by notifying the school in writing, only if the student is under 18.
 We encourage Parent(s)/Guardian(s) and students to discuss this information.